pierremrtn/state_machine_bloc/README.md

     ..onExit((State state) { /* called when exiting State */ })
 ```

-**onEnter** is called when State Machine enter a state.
+**onEnter** is called when State Machine enters a state.
 If `State` is the initial `StateMachine`'s state, onEnter is called at initialization.
 **onChange** is called when a state transit to itself. onChange **is not** called if `state == nextState` or when the state machine enter the state for the first time.
 **onExit** is called before State Machine's exit a state.